Madagascar

 Building resilient communities and thriving ecosystems in southeast Madagascar.

-The Ala Programme is a long-term conservation initiative led by SEED Madagascar in the Sainte Luce Littoral Forest, one of the last remaining viable littoral forests in southeastern Madagascar.
+The Ala Programme is a long-term conservation initiative led by SEED Madagascar in the Sainte Luce Littoral Forest, southeastern Madagascar.
+By connecting critical forest fragments with the involvement of local communities, they are working to save one of Madagascar's most threatened ecosystems and the wildlife that calls it home.

-The programme addresses the urgent threats of deforestation, fire and habitat fragmentation which put Madagascar’s globally unique wildlife at risk.
+The 10-year programme, which started in 2019, fights against the urgent threats of deforestation, fire and habitat fragmentation which put Madagascar’s globally unique ecosystems at risk.

 In Sainte Luce, this means protecting one of the last refuges for four Endangered lemur species, the Anosy mouse lemur, southern woolly lemur, Thomas’ dwarf lemur, and red-collared brown lemur, along with a remarkable diversity of amphibians, reptiles, and invertebrates.